-So, my marketing director suggested I write a message for the launch of our new web site.
-She also suggested that perhaps I should focus on what makes the Tseng College different and why, as dean, I sought to create that difference.
+My marketing director suggested I write a message that focuses on what makes the Tseng College different and why, as dean, I sought to create that difference.

 Of course, my immediate reaction was to consider writing about something altogether different.
 As someone close to me once observed, "The only sure way to get you to do anything is to tell you it cannot be done."
 Who could resist?
 Trying to figure out how to do something worth doing, how to fix a problem, or how to create something exceptional engages me completely.
 But, isn't that true for you, too?